makerdao/pe-checklists/spell/spell-crafter-mainnet-workflow.md

 * [ ] Archive Spell via `make archive-spell` for current date or `date="YYYY-MM-DD" make archive-spell` (date as per target exec date)
 * [ ] Commit & Push for Review
 * [ ] Wait for CI to PASS

+## Handover and Merge Stage

-* [ ] Wait for at Least two Approvals to Share for Publishing to Governance Facilitators
+* [ ] Wait for at least two "good to handover" comments (containing local tests) from the official reviewers
 * [ ] Share Deployed Address in [`new-spells`](https://discord.com/channels/893112320329396265/897483518316265553) discord channel
   * [ ] Make sure to tag responsible governance facilitator in the message with the address
   * [ ] Wait until responsible governance facilitator confirms handover in `new-spells`